tkutcher/jgrade/examples/gradescope/README.md

 ```

 To build the autograder, run either `$ sh make_autograder.sh` or `$ make autograder` which will place it in the `zips/` folder.

-**Untested**: While debugging, a makefile is provided for compiling and running. `make output` will start fresh and run the autograder, pretty-printing the output to the console.